-The Audit Committee is directly responsible and has sole authority for selecting, appointing, retaining and overseeing the work and approving the compensation of our independent registered public accounting firm.
-Except where pre-approval is not required by Securities and Exchange Commission rules, the committee pre-approves all audit and permissible non-audit services provided by Deloitte & Touche LLP.
-The committee's preapproval policies and procedures provide for the general pre-approval of specific types of services and give detailed guidance to management as to the services that are eligible for general pre-approval.
+The Audit Committee is directly responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm, including the oversight of the audit fee negotiations associated with the retention of Deloitte & Touche LLP.
+Except where preapproval is not required by Securities and Exchange Commission rules, the committee pre-approves all audit and permissible non-audit services provided by Deloitte & Touche LLP.
+The committee's pre-approval policies and procedures provide for the general pre-approval of specific types of services and give detailed guidance to management as to the services that are eligible for general pre-approval.
 They require specific pre-approval of all other permitted services.
 For both types of pre-approval, the committee considers whether the services to be provided are consistent with maintaining the firm's independence.
-The policies and procedures also delegate authority to the chair of the committee to address any requests for pre-approval of services between committee meetings, with any preapproval decisions to be reported to the committee at its next scheduled meeting.
+The policies and procedures also delegate authority to the chair of the committee to address any requests for pre-approval of services between committee meetings, with any pre-approval decisions to be reported to the committee at its next scheduled meeting.